 Small pot lump sum rules help people with smaller pension pots make the most of their pension savings.

 It lets you take an entire pension arrangement as a cash lump sum if it's worth £10,000 or less.
-You can do this a maximum of three times from personal pensions (the rules are difference for occupational pension schemes).
-This is because you can have up to three small pots, each to the value of up to £10,000 that don’t count towards your lifetime allowance
+You can do this a maximum of three times from personal pensions (the rules are different for occupational pension schemes).
+This is because you can have up to three small pots, each to the value of up to £10,000 that don’t count towards your lump sum allowance and death benefit allowance.

-• Unlike full and partial lump sums, taking a small pot lump sum won’t affect your annual or lifetime allowances.
-It’s useful if you want to take some money out while continuing to save and may help if your total retirement savings are near the limit of the lifetime allowance.
+- Unlike full and partial lump sums, taking a small pot lump sum won’t affect your annual or lump sum allowances.
+It’s useful if you want to take some money out while continuing to save and may help if your total retirement savings are near the limit of either of the lump sum allowances.

 Choosing a flexible income